 While not crunching numbers for Corning, Mike and the family enjoy spending time outdoors and generally doing stuff together – anything from hiking and biking to watching movies and playing board games or thrashing around playing Guitar Hero World Tour.

 Joel McLaughlin: Joel is a system admin for a local college in Columbus, OH.
 He is married and has one son.
 These people also try to curb his techno gadget lust, but fail, most of the time!
 His passions in technology are Open Source, UNIX, Handheld computers of all sorts from the Nokia Internet Tablets to Pocket PCs and the new UMPC’s that are coming out.

 He also tends to be pretty mobile.
 When he knows of an issue with one of his servers he wants to fix it NOW!
 Hence the propensity to go more towards mobile computing.
 Operating systems he uses are Windows XP, Mac OS X and Ubuntu Linux.

-Travis Ehrlich – [Finding and sharing inexpensive iPhone & iPad apps is his specialty!] – Travis has been a high school teacher and coach in a small South Texas town for eleven years.
+Travis Ehrlich: Travis has been a high school teacher and coach in a small South Texas town for eleven years.
 His love for gadgets began at a very early age, and he has been a cross between a jock and a geek for most of his life.
 He has two boys (ages 4 and 2), and a wonderful wife who lets him be a gadget freak.

-In December Travis will graduate with a Masters of Education Administration from Lamar University.
-He is a fairly new Mac convert and has drank the whole pitcher of kool-aid!
+Travis has a Masters of Education Administration from Lamar University.
+He is a fairly new Mac convert and has drunk the whole pitcher of kool-aid!
 He is also an avid guitar player and turns handmade pens whenever he can find a spare moment.